Faculty

 Margaret

-Assistant Teacher
+Substitute Teacher

 I have never had a dull day working with the children of FNNS!
 I enjoy the laughter, the smiles, the hugs, and the way FNNS students keep me going and on my toes!